MartinPaulEve/evusheld/500k/index.md

 layout: post
 title: 'Help The Forgotten 500k'
 landing-title: 'Clinically vulnerable people are still shielding'
-description: null
+description: 'Evusheld is a preventative treatment for Covid-19.
+There are around 500k people who are still at increased risk from this deadly disease.
+The Government must protect them – Evusheld could help.'
 image: null
 author: null
 show_tile: false
 ---

-<h2>Summary</h2>
-<p>Evusheld is a preventative treatment for Covid-19.
-There are around 500k people who are still at increased risk from this deadly disease.
-The Government must protect them – Evusheld could help.</p>

 <h2>Who are the Forgotten 500K?</h2>
 <p>There are at least 500,000 people in the UK who are immunocompromised.
 This means they are often at higher risk from Covid-19.
 It also means that they are less likely to be well-protected by vaccines, because their immune systems are less able to protect against, and fight off, infection. </p>